Nonmonotone local minimax methods for finding multiple saddle points: Preliminaries

 \section{Preliminaries}

-In this section, for the convenience of discussions later, we revisit the basic ideas and algorithm framework of the LMM as well as the BB method in the optimization theory.
+In this section, for the convenience of discussion later, we revisit the basic ideas and algorithm framework of the LMM as well as the BB method in the optimization theory.